berkecengiz/music-library-desktop-app/README.md

   Users can also add existing tracks to playlist and rate them.

-Project completed as part of University course.
+Project completed as part of university course.